HeWeMel/nographs/README.rst

   Paths can be
   calculated with vertices or edges or attributed edges and can be iterated in both directions.
-- Flexible API: Eases operations like graph pruning, graph product and graph abstraction ike graph pruning, graph abstraction, the typical binary graph operations (union, intersection, several types of products), the
+- Flexible API: The concept of implicit graphs that NoGraphs is based on allows for an API that eases operations like graph pruning, graph product and graph abstraction ike graph pruning, graph abstraction, the typical binary graph operations (union, intersection, several types of products), the